Damian21214/restapi/README.md

 # RestApi EDU
 This is a very simple project for educational purposes.
-For education import project as gradle project to your favorite IDE (IntelliJ of course ;) )
+For education import the project as a gradle project to your favorite IDE (IntelliJ of course ;) )

-I've used in memory database (production configuration) for simplicity, so all data are lost.
+I've used in memory database (production configuration) for simplicity, so all data are lost between runs.
-Real application should be configure for real database (production), and in memory database (testing).
+The real application should be configured for a real database (production), and in memory database (for testing).

 ### Possible improvements
 * caching (for example ehcache with Spring Cache Abstraction)